scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

    """)
    ['first', 'second', 'third']

-Any indentation before and after the asterisk may use spaces or tabs, although spaces are preferred.
+Any indentation before or after the asterisk may use spaces or tabs, although spaces are preferred.
 In determining indentation levels and comparing indentation levels, a tab is never treated as identical to some number of spaces.
 An object that is indented relative to its parent object must share